pjhppo/PropHunt_Template/README.md

 ## 📢 About

-Nice to meet you Creators! 👋 Welcome to Prop Hunt template guide!
+Nice to meet you Creators! 👋 Welcome to Prop Hunt template guide! <br>

-With Prop Hunt you can create amazing worlds to play with your friends!
+With Prop Hunt you can create amazing worlds to play with your friends! <br>

-Now, are you ready to start?
+Now, are you ready to start? <br>